Volunteering with Inclusion Melbourne – Frequently Asked Questions (FAQ’s)

 - For all other volunteers you are required to complete the NDIS New Worker induction module online session (This will take approx. 20 -45 mins to complete) and also attend Inclusion Melbourne’s induction session.
-(This is currently a 1.5 hour session on Zoom)

 - This will ensure that you have all the required information you need to help you get to know your match and best support them during your time volunteering.
 Also from time to time, there will be specialist training available that we encourage you to participate in

 - Keep in regular touch with your community support coordinator.
 If you have any concerns, you must not hesitate to contact your support coordinator to get their advice and support.